Leonid Srdić

-Leonid Lenny Frédéric Srdić (born 23 January 2002) is a professional footballer who plays as a centre-back for Lugano.
+Leonid Lenny Frédéric Srdić (born 23 January 2002) is a professional footballer who plays as a centre-back.
 Born in Switzerland, he is a youth international for Bosnia and Herzegovina.

 Career

 A youth product of FC Unterstrass, and Zürich, he moved to Germany with the youth academy of Union Berlin in 2020.
 He returned to Switzerland with Lugano signing a contract on 27 July 2021.
 He made his professional debut with Lugano in a 2–1 Swiss Super League loss to Basel on 22 May 2022.

 International career

 Born in Switzerland, Srdić is of Bosnian descent.
 He is a youth international for Bosnia having represented the Bosnia and Herzegovina U18s and U19s.